makslevental/blog/_posts/2020-02-16-Abel-Rufini.md

 of the loops (where $z_1(-t)$ indicates we traverse loop $z_1$ backwards).

-For such a combination of loops $\Delta \theta = 0$ and so the values produced by the $n$th root return to their original values.
+For such a combination of loops $\Delta \theta = 0$ and so the values produced by the $n$th root return to themselves.
-This immediately proves that any expression involving only one root cannot be a general expression for the same reason as for arithmetic functions of the coefficients - because we can construct loops such that values of single $n$th root return to themselves but the solutions of the polynomial equation do not:
+This immediately proves that any expression involving only one root cannot be a general expression for the same reason as for arithmetic functions of the coefficients - because we can construct loops such that values of a single $n$th root return to themselves but the solutions of the polynomial equation do not:

 <iframe style="display:block; margin:auto" width="560" height="315" src="https://www.youtube.com/embed/zeRXVL6qPk4?start=600" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 # Nested roots

-The way forward to the ultimate proof is in the answer on how to handle functions of the coefficients involving nested roots
+The way forward to the ultimate proof is in the answer on how to handle functions of the coefficients involving nested roots such as

 $$
 	\sqrt[3]{c + \sqrt{b+d}}